oVirt/ovirt-site/source/feature/uiplugins.html.md

 empty array

-Defines [origins](http://en.wikipedia.org/wiki/Same_origin_policy#Origin_determination_rules) from which HTML `message` events will be accepted and dispatched to plugin via `MessageReceived` event handler function.
-The value can be a string (single origin) or a string array (multiple origins). `*` translates to "any origin", as per HTML [postMessage](http://en.wikipedia.org/wiki/Web_Messaging) specification.
+Defines [origins](http://en.wikipedia.org/wiki/Same_origin_policy#Origin_determination_rules) from which `message` events will be accepted and dispatched to plugin via `MessageReceived` event handler function.
+The value can be a string (single origin) or a string array (multiple origins). `*` translates to "any origin", as per HTML5 [postMessage](http://en.wikipedia.org/wiki/Web_Messaging) specification.
 Refer to `MessageReceived` function for details on cross-window messaging workflow.

 ------------------------------------------------------------------------